 What is the difference between psychotherapy and Cognitive Behavioural Therapy?

-Increasingly, CBT is becoming the treatment of choice within the NHS mainly because it can be measured more easily.
+Increasingly, CBT is becoming the treatment of choice within the NHS mainly because its task orientated approach can be measured more easily.
 Primary care teams offer short term CBT of 6-8 sessions, where clients are encouraged to understand how thinking and behaviour affect mood.
-However there is considerable evidence that suggests that the quality of relationship with a therapist is more important than the type of therapy offered.
+More research is being conducted to find new measures of effectiveness of talking therapies and there is more and more evidence to suggest that the quality of relationship with a therapist is more important than the type of therapy offered.

 I have trained in CBT and run psycho-educational workshops based on the approach so incorporate a range of cognitive and behavioural tools into a relational approach.